aleaf/modflow-export/Readme.md

 ### Bugs

-If you think you have discovered a bug in MFexport in which you feel that the program does not work as intended, then we ask you to submit a [Github issue](https://github.com/aleaf/mfsetup/labels/bug).
+If you think you have discovered a bug in modflow-export in which you feel that the program does not work as intended, then we ask you to submit a [Github issue](https://github.com/aleaf/modflow-export/labels/bug).

 Installation